Embattled Cain presses ahead with campaign

 "Just up until last week, that was my last contact with Mr. Cain," said White, 46.
 She did not disclose what was discussed in the text exchanges but said Cain did not try to stop her from speaking out.

+The allegations could be the end of the political line for Cain, who also has been hit by sexual harassment allegations from four women and stumbled on the campaign trail.
+He raised alarm among conservatives with confusing comments about abortion and badly fumbled a question on Libya policy.

-(Additional reporting by David Morgan; writing by John Whitesides; editing by Mohammad Zargham and Philip Barbara)
+(Additional reporting by David Morgan; writing by John Whitesides; editing by Mohammad Zargham)